Over more than two decades, ibidi has earned the trust of customers worldwide.

-"Using the „angiogenesis slide“ from ibidi is the only possibility that I know for achieving a consistently good optical quality in the tube formation assay, and saving Matrigel at the same time.
+"Using the µ-Slide 15 Well 3D from ibidi is the only possibility that I know for achieving a consistently good optical quality in the tube formation assay, and saving Matrigel at the same time."

 I am so happy that I learned of your great products through a colleague.
 Microscopy will never be the same for our laboratory.
 So far I have purchased 3 boxes of 35mm ibiTreat high dishes.
 Thank you very, very much."

 Jason Jacoby PhD Candidate